williamouyang/okta.github.io/_source/docs/api/resources/system_log.md

 `target.id eq ":id"`                         | Events published with a specific target id `actor.id eq ":id"`                          | Events published with a specific target id

-See [Filtering](/docs/getting_started/design_principles.html#filtering) for more information on expressions Filter allows a filter expression per http://developer.okta.com/docs/api/getting_started/design_principles.html#filtering .
-The 'q' parameter searches on all string fields for the given string and returns the results in the order of relevance.
+The 'q' parameter searches
+on all string fields for the given string and returns the results in the order of relevance.
+See [Filtering](/docs/getting_started/design_principles.html#filtering) for more information about expressions.

 **Filter Examples**
 Events published for a target user